iaacornus/silverblue-postinstall_upgrade/README.md

 # Mount external drives and perhaps add it to `/etc/fstab`

-If you have an external drive, which you can find with `lsblk` or `fdisk -l`, you can mount it into a folder and add it to `/etc/fstab` for automount in boot.
+If you have an external drive, which you can find with `lsblk` or `fdisk -l` and mount it using:

 ```bash
 sudo mount /dev/sdX <dir>
 ```

-And you can add it into `/etc/fstab` using `sudo nano /etc/fstab` or `vi` if you want.
+To automatically mount it in boot, include the drive in `/etc/fstab`, you need the `UUID` of the drive and its mount point.
 List the drives and their `UUID` with `lsblk -f` and add it to `/etc/fstab` with format of:

 ```
 # Ignore the comments, this is and example to fstab entry, don't copy and paste this, your system won't boot